NilayGhosh901/-Supply-Chain-Management-Dashboard/README.md

 After creating the dashboard:
 1. Go to File > Export As > Image/PDF to save a static version of the dashboard.
-2. Alternatively, you can publish the dashboard to POWER BI for interactive use.This project plan provides a structured approach to
+2. Alternatively, you can publish the dashboard to POWER BI for interactive use.
+This project plan provides a structured approach to
-implementing a Supply Chain Management dashboard using power bi, complete with data preparation guidelines, dashboard creation steps, and a final report template.
+implementing a Supply Chain Management dashboard using Power BI, complete with data preparation guidelines, dashboard creation steps, and a final report template.